aanthony11/CP_Project/README.md

 2. [Schema](#Schema)

 ## Overview
-[Insert App Name Here] is an app that keeps track of basic communal tasks that are shared between a group of people (i.e. who's turn is it to do the dishes).
+Sortior is an app that keeps track of basic communal tasks that are shared between a group of people (i.e. who's turn is it to do the dishes).

 ### App Evaluation
 - **Category:** Lifestyle